Structure

 Yoga

-Deliberate Body - Regulate your outside & prepare for deep work.
+Deliberate Body - Manage your body posture, release long-held tension & prepare for deeper work.

 Yoga